gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 URL parsing resists the block-scanning design.
 Splitting components, percent-encoding paths, and resolving references moved into C and became several times faster by removing the interpreter loop.
-The implementation widens its input to four-byte characters at entry, giving every subsequent read one width.
+The implementation widens its input to four-byte characters at entry, giving subsequent reads one width.
 The tokenizer preserves the narrowest width.
 Input size explains the disagreement: widening a short URL simplifies its loop, while widening a document creates a 4x copy.

 This reversal tests the governing rule.
-Avoiding a copy helps only when that copy costs more than the branches it would remove.
+Avoiding a copy helps when that copy costs more than the branches it would remove.
 Documents can contain megabytes, so preserving their width saves substantial memory traffic.
 URLs contain few enough characters for one widening pass to disappear under the parsing work.
-A fixed-width representation then removes width dispatch from every state transition.
+A fixed-width representation then removes width dispatch from the state transitions.
 The same cost model leads the tokenizer and URL parser to opposite storage decisions.

 Host encoding adds work with no analogue elsewhere in the parser.
 DNS carries `café.example` as `xn--caf-dma.example`